CoryG89/docsync/index.md

 Here is a [**relative link to a doc file**][6] which should work on project page as well.
-Here is [**another relative link to a doc**][7] that should work on both the project page and the github repo page.
+Here is [**another relative link to a doc**][7] that should work on both the project page and the github repository page.

 GitHub Flavored Markdown
 ================================